IMAX: Films shot using IMAX certified digital cameras

-In December 2022, it was announced that IMAX have certified the Red V-Raptor as a new certified camera and that James Gunn's Guardians of the Galaxy Vol. 3 will be the first film to shoot with the cameras instead of the Red Ranger Monstro.
+In December 2022, it was announced that IMAX had certified the Red V-Raptor as a new certified camera and that James Gunn's Guardians of the Galaxy Vol. 3 would be the first film to shoot with the cameras instead of the Red Ranger Monstro.
+Other films between 2022 and 2024 that are captured with IMAX-certified cameras are Sam Raimi's Doctor Strange in the Multiverse of Madness (shot with the Panavision Millennium DXL2), Taika Waititi's Thor: Love and Thunder (shot with Arri Alexa LF and Mini LF), Ryan Coogler's Black Panther: Wakanda Forever (shot with the Sony CineAlta Venice), Peyton Reed's Ant-Man and the Wasp: Quantumania (shot with the Arri Alexa LF and Mini LF), Michael B. Jordan's Creed III (shot with the Sony CineAlta Venice), James Wan's Aquaman and the Lost Kingdom (shot with the Panavision Millennium DXL2), James Gunn's Guardians of the Galaxy Vol. 3 (shot with the Red V-Raptor), Christopher McQuarrie's Mission: Impossible – Dead Reckoning Part One (shot with Arri Alexa LF, Mini LF and Sony CineAlta Venice), Nia DaCosta's The Marvels (shot with the Arri Alexa LF and Mini LF), Ángel Manuel Soto's Blue Beetle, Denis Villeneuve's Dune: Part Two (shot with Arri Alexa LF and Mini LF).

-Nolan's Oppenheimer was also filmed with the current generation of 15/70 IMAX cameras and Kodak 65 mm film.
-It is also the first film to shoot sections in IMAX black and white analog photography.
-30 minutes of 137 minutes of the 2025 film Sinners, directed by Ryan Coogler, was shot with IMAX MSM 9802 camera using 65 mm film stock.

 In space exploration

 STS 41-C mission specialist Terry J. Hart holds a 70-pound IMAX camera in the mid-deck of the space shuttle Challenger in 1984.

 IMAX cameras have flown in space on 17 occasions, NASA astronauts have used handheld IMAX cameras to document missions, and an IMAX camera has also been mounted in the payload bay of the Shuttle.
 Space shuttle mission STS-41-C filmed the deployment of the LDEF (Long duration exposure facility) and the repair of the Solar Max satellite.
 This footage was included in the 1985 IMAX movie The Dream Is Alive.
 Kennedy Space Center in Florida has two IMAX 3D theaters.
 These show space movies, including footage shot on missions and narrated by celebrities.
 Two of the IMAX cameras used by NASA are now on display at the National Air and Space Museum in Washington, D.C..